Miffyli/ToriLLE/README.md

 - Remove "v0" from env names?
 (Also remember to update the paper)
 - Remove whitelines and check for PEP8

+- Add "replay" folder to pregiven Toribash folder
+- Add documentation about doing replays (about 2.8MB for 1000 steps)

 ### Feature/soon-to-be-done TODOs: